Overview

-Welcome to the Physical page to experience how we make Brightspace more easily operable by everyone.
+Welcome to the Physical section to experience how we make Brightspace more easily operable by everyone.
 Here we introduce you to some digital access constraints faced by people with reduced or no fine motor skills (use of their hands and fingers) and demonstrate how Brightspace is designed to work with the adaptive input technologies they use.

 Adaptive Input Technologies